mohdumair8896/vprofile-project/README.md

-# Social Networking Web App,
+# Social Networking Web App

 A social networking demo app, Which is created with services within Virtual-Machines and they are configured together.